Philippines: 1st known Filipino suicide attacker identified

 Poverty and a lack of education may have driven Lasuca to the Abu Sayyaf, which lures recruits with money and guns, he said.

-Military officials said Lasuca managed to dash into the camp after the first militant was stopped at the army camp’s gate by soldiers.
+There were conflicting accounts of the attack.
+Military officials said earlier that Lasuca managed to dash into the camp after the first militant was stopped at the army camp’s gate by soldiers.
 The first militant detonated his bomb, killing three soldiers at the gate.

-After he got past the gate, Lasuca was shot by other soldiers, prompting him to set off his explosive while yelling “Allahu akbar,” or God is great.
+After he got past the gate, Lasuca was shot by other soldiers, prompting him to set off his explosive while yelling “Allahu akbar,” or God is great, they said.
+Military chief Gen. Benjamin Madrigal Jr., however, told reporters that Lasuca was the militant who set off his explosive after being stopped outside the camp gate by soldiers.

-Lasuca’s head was severed by the powerful explosion, which also damaged parked vehicles.
-The suicide bombings sparked a security alarm, including in the capital, Manila, where police forces were put on full alert.
+Lasuca’s head was severed by the powerful explosion.
+The suicide bombings sparked a security alarm, including in the capital, Manila, where police were put on alert.

 The other militant has Caucasian features and is suspected to be the son of a foreign jihadist with Moroccan blood who died in a suicide bombing attack in nearby Basilan island last year, Sobejana said.